 No carrier match is ever going to be one hundred percent perfect because the nature of the freight market is ever-evolving.
 With the right data resources, however – and a team dedicated to turning them into actionable insights for your network — more optimal carrier relationships are possible.
 This improves not only your day-to-day operations, but creates better carrier partnerships that respond effectively to new market challenges and a dynamic freight environment.

-With Breakthrough Supply Chain, shippers receive an unbiased, holistic transportation lifecycle management solution with a direct focus on their data, strategy, execution, and compliance.
+With FELIX, shippers receive an unbiased, holistic transportation lifecycle management solution with a direct focus on their data, strategy, execution, and compliance.
 With a focus on ongoing compliance management, shippers benefit from rapid response to dynamic network fluctuations and actionable, in-the-moment routing guide amendment recommendations to ensure that they and their carriers are operating effectively.

-To learn more about Breakthrough Supply Chain, please visit our solutions page.
+To learn more about FELIX, please visit our solutions page.